techsoft3d/ts3d-hc-textbox/README.md

   hwv.operatorManager.push(opHandle);
 ```

 ## Demo

 For a live demo of the this library please check out the [HOOPS Communicator 3D Sandbox](https://3dsandbox.techsoft3d.com) which includes the new textbox functionality as a new markup type when collaboration is active.
 Each note created is fully synced with all clients.
 There is also a demo available as part of this project you can run directly from the dev/public folder of the project (http://127.0.0.1:5500/dev/public/viewer.html?scs=models/microengine.scs).
 Initially, the basic textbox markup is active.
-The "..." menu demonstrates two additional ways to setup the textbox markup.
+The "..." menu demonstrates two additional ways to customize the textbox markup.

-Running and looking through the code of this demo will help you understand some of the concepts mentioned below.
+Looking through the code of this demo should help you understand some of the concepts mentioned below.

 ## Customizing TextBox Creation